Arizona Divorce Debt

 How To Enforce a Division of Debt in an Arizona Decree

 Regardless what orders the court enters regarding the responsibility for the Arizona divorce debt, both spouses are still legally liable for those community debts.
 Stated differently, a creditor is not bound by the court’s order regarding who is responsible for the debt because the creditor was not a party to the divorce case and, therefore, any rulings in the divorce case cannot be imposed upon a creditor.

 If a former spouse fails to pay a debt assigned to him or her, you will need to enforce the court’s order to pay the debt as ordered.
 In order to do so, the innocent spouse would have to pay the debt his or her spouse was ordered to pay and then seek a judgment from the court against his or her former spouse for the amount paid to the creditor.

 The Proffit v.
 Proffit Ruling Explained

-If you need help deciphering the laws pertaining to community and separate debt, please get in touch with Hildebrand Law.
+If you need help deciphering the laws pertaining to community and separate debt, please get in touch with Hildebrand Law, PC.
 We would love to go over the related issues with you and aid you in protecting yourself from debt in an Arizona divorce.
 To learn more about how to protect your rights during your divorce, get in touch with our Arizona divorce attorneys.
 We are available to assist you immediately.